My two Irish blessings: Grandma & Grandpa Nolan

 Grandpa was Irish, through and through, and he absolutely loved St. Patrick’s Day, so I suppose that is why they chose it for their wedding day.
 I wished I could say that I knew a whole lot about Grandma and Grandpa’s wedding day or early years of marriage.
 Sadly, I do not.
-I do know, they grew up in the communities Barron and Ridgeland, Wisconsin, but am not sure where exactly the wedding took place.
+I do know they grew up in the communities of Barron and Ridgeland, Wisconsin, but I am not sure where exactly the wedding took place.
 Somewhere along the way, they moved to Minneapolis, Minnesota, and in 1956 or thereabouts, they moved to the suburb of Bloomington.

 They welcomed their one and only child, Sharon Kathleen, into the world on March 26, 1938.
-Over the year’s I have heard stories that led me to believe my grandma was a saint, and my grandpa was not always a very nice man.
-In fact, he was a bit of a philanderer, and abusive to my grandmother and his daughter.
+Over the years, I have heard stories that led me to believe my grandma was a saint and my grandpa was not always a very nice man.
+In fact, he was a bit of a philanderer and abusive to my grandmother and his daughter.
 I have no idea what made him like that, but by the time I got to know him, he was a much kinder and gentler man–in fact, a completely different person.

 Though I never actually saw him do this, I am told that whenever his dance band played on St. Patrick’s Day, Grandpa colored his white hair with green food coloring for the evening.
-It’s interesting to note that his hair actually turned white when he was 21 years old, so the food coloring resulting in really green hair!
+It’s interesting to note that his hair turned white when he was 21 years old, so the food coloring resulted in really green hair!

-My grandparents enjoyed vacationing together at a cabin on Lake Chetek, in Barron County, Wisconsin, and often invited my folks and us kids to come for a visit.
-We enjoyed spending time together in the lovely setting, though I was deathly afraid of the water, and didn’t really like to fish as much as they did.
-Those were times when we would visit Grandma’s niece’s family who owned a dairy farm in the area, and I have some fond memories of spending time there.
+My grandparents enjoyed vacationing together at a cabin on Lake Chetek in Barron County, Wisconsin, and often invited my folks and us kids to come for a visit.
+We enjoyed spending time together in the lovely setting, though I was deathly afraid of the water and didn’t really like to fish as much as they did.
+Those were times when we would visit Grandma’s niece’s family, who owned a dairy farm in the area, and I have some fond memories of spending time there.

 Of course, I visited them when I could, but that wasn’t often enough, as I lived so far away.
-In 1983, they celebrated their 50th wedding anniversary, and my parents their 25th with an open house held in their honor.
+In 1983, they celebrated their 50th wedding anniversary and my parents their 25th with an open house held in their honor.
 I remember Grandpa looking so tired.
-If I remember correctly, it was sometime later that year that Grandpa was put in the nursing home after a severe heart attack and series of strokes.
+If I remember correctly, it was sometime later that year that Grandpa was put in the nursing home after a severe heart attack and a series of strokes.
 After that, our times together consisted of staying with Grandma at the house and visiting Grandpa in the nursing home.